jssteinberg/config/README.md

 ---

 This neovim config tries to be as lightweight as possible, but as functional as needed for modern web development (I currently develop mostly using Svelte).

-Lua for config and plugins is used as far as possible unless certain functionality requires otherwise.
+- Lua for config and plugins is used as far as possible unless certain functionality requires otherwise.
+- Native vim keymappings are utilized and built upon (not a new Mnemonic keymapping system), and avoid implementing to many mappings.
+Native commands for rare use cases are not mapped---learn native commands!
+- Plugins that extends and/or improve the vim way somehow---avoid plugins that tries to make vim resemble another, 'worse' editor.

 ### Plugins

-- Treesitter for syntax, auto pair and ...
+- `:TSInstall [...]`---Treesitter for syntax, auto pair and ...
 Install language specifics with `:TSInstall [...]`.
-- Colorscheme of the quarter that supports light and dark, `:set bg=[light/dark]`.
+- `:set bg=[light/dark]`---Colorscheme of the quarter that supports light and dark, `:set bg=[light/dark]`.
-- The usual surround using `S` and `.` repeat (non is better than tpope's plugins for now---Lua options are too buggy).
+- `S` and `.` for the usual surround and improved repeat (tpope's plugins are still the best).
-- nvim-comments, written in lua for `gcc`, and `gc` in x-mode, comment toggle motion.
+- `gcc`, and `gc` in x-mode, for comment toggling through nvim-comments, written in lua.
-- Telescope for fuzzy searching: `<leader>ff`, `<leader><tab>`, `<leader>fs`.
+- Telescope for fuzzy searching: `<leader>ff`, `<leader>fs`.
 - Git plugins: Fugitive (`<leader>gs`), [gv.vim][gv] for log (`<leader>gl`), [Diffview](https://github.com/sindrets/diffview.nvim) (`<leader>gd`)
 - Easyalign for aligning in visual with `ga`.